• Skip to primary navigation

 Ingredients

-• 1 large onion chopped or puréed
+• 1 medium to large onion finely chopped

 • 10 cups water

-• 2 cups shell noodles
+• 2 cups small shell pasta

-• 32 oz plain yogurt
+• 1 large container 32 oz plain yogurt, full-fat or low-fat

 • 2 eggs